redFrik/udk12-Back_to_basics/udk141204/README.md

 }
 ```

-try to change the line ´val = pow(val, 2) * 255.0;´ to ´val = val * 255.0;´ and thereby skip the curvature brightness mapping. it's a subtle but noticable difference. without the led spends less time at the bottom (lowest brightness).
+try to change the line `val = pow(val, 2) * 255.0;` to `val = val * 255.0;` and thereby skip the curvature brightness mapping. it's a subtle but noticable difference. without the led spends less time at the bottom (lowest brightness).
 there's lot to play around with when it comes to fading leds in a nice way. small tweaks can make an important difference (ref. apple laptop standby led - someone spent time getting that breathing led exactly right).
 and different leds will behave differently. higher pwm frequency and dithering are other technique to explore if you want it even smoother near the lowest brightness (e.g. the step between 0 (off) and 1 (first on)).